luobogor/serious-blog/source/_drafts/en-build-gpts-website-01-gpts-scraping.md

 - Traffic, with over 100 visitors.
   ![google-analytics.png](/images/build-gpts-website-01-gpts-scraping/img2.png)

-Today, I mainly want to share with you a concern for many people, how to build a website and index GPTs.
+Today, I mainly want to share with you a concern for many people, how to build a website and collect GPTs.
 I'll share the problems I encountered in this process and how I solved them.
 This will be easier for technical personnel to understand, but non-technical individuals can also take it as a reference.

 ## Project Setup
 Simply use [gpts.works](https://github.com/all-in-aigc/gpts-works), deploy it to Vercel according to the documentation, and you're good to go, super convenient.

 ## Scraping Twitter GPTs Search Results
 Although I'm a developer, I haven't done web scraping before.
-At that time, I was also thinking about how to index and how to find the fundamental source of the data and then scrape it.
+At that time, I was also thinking about how to collect and how to find the fundamental source of the data and then scrape it.
 I found out that the initial data source for [GPTs Works](https://gpts.works?utm_source=luobogor.gitee.io) shared by [GPTs hunter](https://www.gptshunter.com?utm_source=luobogor.gitee.io).
 So I followed the trail and found some [shares](https://v2ex.com/t/990120) from the author of GPTs hunter:

 ![v2ex.png](/images/build-gpts-website-01-gpts-scraping/img3.png)